Coronavirus (COVID-19) Update

 North Metro Fire joins a number of Denver metro area fire departments in adopting measures for emergency response and scaling back from external events.
 The proactive steps align with recommendations from the U.S. Centers for Disease Control and Prevention (CDC).

 We realize everyone has their own idea of how to respond to a public health threat such as COVID-19, and we don’t want residents to panic or live in fear.
-However, we know that early containment, through social distancing, vigilant hygiene and isolating those infected by the virus, is the best way we as a community can protect ourselves and protect our most vulnerable populations.
+However, we know that social distancing, vigilant hygiene and isolating those infected by the virus, is the best way we as a community can protect ourselves and protect our most vulnerable populations.
 That’s why we are taking extra steps to protect our community and to help prevent the rapid spread of the virus locally.

 Precautionary measures taken for emergency operations include: